Lapinskas/test-laravel/source/README.md

 Testing is performed using `Pest` (a wrapper over `PHPUnit`).
 The project includes a total of 84 tests and 175 assertions, achieving 100% code coverage while accounting for the maximum number of edge cases and failure scenarios.

 Tests run both locally in Docker and as part of GitHub CI/CD pipeline, utilizing mocking (including HTTP) to eliminate the need for actual API credentials or an internet connection.
 Docker ensures environment consistency, which is crucial for cross-platform testing.

+## 🔖 API Documentation and Versioning

+The API documentation is automatically generated for Swagger (OAS 3.0) based on annotations that describe parameter types, example values, and all possible response types, including exceptions.

+API versioning is ensured through the API routes' `v1` prefix, allowing clear separation of different API versions and simplifying future change management.
+Additionally, the API documentation, generated with Swagger, incorporates the `v1` version based on annotations in the controllers.

+The API documentation includes descriptions of breaking change strategies and endpoint tags indicating the status of each endpoint (`stable`, `deprecated`, `experimental`).
+Furthermore, API responses include the `x-warning` header, providing additional information about the endpoint.